Category Archives: Romantic Drama

 After the arranged marriage of Arthur (Harris) and Guinevere (Redgrave), the king gathers the noble knights of the realm to his Round Table.
 The dashing Lancelot (Franco Nero) joins but soon falls in love with Guinevere.

-When Arthur’s illegitimate and conniving son, Mordred (David Hemmings), reappears in the kingdom and exposes the secret lovers, Arthur finds himself trapped by his own rules into taking action against his wife and closest friend.
+When Arthur’s illegitimate and conniving son, Mordred (David Hemmings), reappears in the kingdom and exposes the secret lovers, Arthur finds himself, by his own rules, trapped into taking action against his wife and closest friend.

 There are some dull moments to face at epic length, especially in the first half.
-I tuned out once or twice but then was whisked back to the dramatic events.
+I tuned out once or twice, but then I was whisked back to the dramatic events.

-The great moments are genuinely outstanding, with enough punch to pack a wallop, emotionally speaking.
+The great moments are genuinely outstanding, with enough punch to pack a emotional wallop.

 During a sequence when Lancelot is challenged to a game of jousting with some knights, events turn deadly, and one knight, Sir Dinadan, is critically injured.
 Horrified, Lancelot pleads for Sir Dinadan to live, and as he lays hands on him, Dinadan miraculously recovers.